PART 1 (Interview)

 Q. What kind of jobs do the people in your town/ village do?

 A. My town mostly consists of the people who belong to the working class.
 As a matter of fact, due to the presence of quite a many government offices in the city of New Delhi, a majority part of habitats belong to the working class.
-Many of them work in Government and semi-government offices while many others work in private organisations and multinational companies.
+Many of them work in Government and semi-government offices while many others work in private organizations and multinational companies.
 The numbers of business persons are quite high as well.

 Q. Is your hometown changing?